matthewcarlucci/scikick/README.md

 - Build a shareable report from the rendered notebooks.
 - Collect relevant provenance information.

-These features enable use of the notebook format for complex analyses, however, current methods for achieving this require too much configuration.
+These features are key to the use of notebooks for complex analyses, however, **too much configuration is currently required to accomplish these goals**.
-Researchers require simple tools to get these benefits and allow for focus to remain on the data analysis.
+To remain focused on an investigation, simple tools are needed to streamline the organization of notebook collections.

 ## **scikick** - your sidekick for managing notebook collections

-*scikick* is a command-line-tool for connecting and executing data analyses with a few simple commands.
+*scikick* is a command-line-tool for connecting and executing data analyses with a few simple commands to ensure future reproducibility.

 ![](docs/source/sk_demo.gif)

-Common tasks for *ad hoc* data analysis are managed through scikick:
+Common useful features for *ad hoc* data analysis are managed through scikick:

  - Awareness of up-to-date results
- - Website generated according to the project directory structure
+ - Website generation with no configuration needed
  - Collection of page metadata (session info, page runtime, git history)
- - Simple ordering of script executions
+ - Simple ordering of script executions (via user-defined definition)
- - Defining other script dependencies (e.g. notebook imports `functions.R`)
+ - Defining other script dependencies (e.g. notebook imports `my_functions.R`)
- - Automated execution of `.R` as R markdown (with `knitr::spin`)
+ - Preset methods for executing a variety of notebook formats to markdown output
+ - Reduction of boilerplate code (code not directly related to the investigation)

 Commands are inspired by git for configuring the workflow: `sk init`, `sk add`, `sk status`, `sk del`, `sk mv`.

-Scikick currently supports `.R` and `.Rmd` for notebook rendering (`.ipynb` can be supported via `jupytext` [paired notebooks](https://jupytext.readthedocs.io/en/latest/paired-notebooks.html)).
+Scikick currently contains methods for executing `.R`, `.Rmd`, `.ipynb`, and `.md` (simple copy) to `.md` output pages.

+`.md` files are currently compiled into a website with `rmarkdown::render_site`.

 [Output website for demo project (`sk init --demo`)](https://petronislab.camh.ca/pub/scikick_tests/master/)